kostyanoob/Epidemic-Simulator/README.md

 6) Number of quarantined people
 7) Agent efficiency counters: percentage of human-days (our of all people*simulation_duration) during which the person was "healthy and not-quarantined", "contagious and quarantined", "healthy and quarantined", "contagious and non-quarantined".

 In addition, the simulator can also output 2 very useful log files: ```Daily_logs.csv``` and ```Isolation_logs.csv``` that describe the illness state of each person (according to the FSM) and whether the person is quarantined.
 These logs are very descriptive as they describe the state of each person at each day.
 Moreover, the simulator produces various plot figures (different figures for single simulation and for batched runs).
-Example of the produced plots are presented below (left to right): Total morbidity over time, Apparent morbidity at each day, Ill people count per group as a function of time, Probability for an outbreak per group as a function of time.
+Example of the produced plots are presented below (left to right): Total morbidity over time, Apparent morbidity at each day, ill people count per group as a function of time, Probability for an outbreak per group as a function of time.

 <p align="center">
 <img src="Results/Quickstart__AT_Optimization__RFI_Delay_4-Interval_2__B_10__SD_100__S_0/all_states_breakdown_daily.png" width="24%">